learn-co-curriculum/your-work-and-education-experience/README.md

 Use this [checklist](https://docs.google.com/document/d/1rdNSFcvHfPkQJgcVivVVXAjskMtouTDx0Jw_ky75mPc/edit?pli=1) to ensure you’re on track.

-If you will be working with a Career Coach, make sure to connect with them, as you will spend time reviewing your resume line-by-line so it represents you in the best possible light and demonstrates the value you've added to your past experiences.
+Make sure to connect with your Career Coach, as you will spend time reviewing your resume line-by-line so it represents you in the best possible light and demonstrates the value you've added to your past experiences.

-<p class='util--hide'>View <a href='https://learn.co/lessons/your-work-and-education-experience'>Your Work and Education Experience</a> on Learn.co and start learning to code for free.</p>